gregglind/firefox-jsm-using-webpack/README.md

 - `pure-node` style.
 Works great in node, but not in Firefox!

-This will print, code for using the modules from a Firefox debugger prompt:
+This will print code for using the modules from a Firefox debugger prompt:

 - pure `Cu.import` style (which is tedious)
-- webpacked into a jsm
+- webpacked into a `.jsm`

 ## Goal: